-The composition of gelati is different to the traditional ice cream and as a result must be treated differently when scooping.
+The composition of gelati is different to the traditional ice cream and as a result must be treated differently

 The perfect scooping temperature for Gelista gelati is between -12 and -14 degrees Celsius, depending on the atmospheric conditions.
 As Gelista gelati contains less air then ice cream it is a denser product and as a result, melts slower.
 We recommend that when scooping you use a traditional spatula as this allows you to properly slice and mould the gelati.